qmlbook/qmlbook/docs/start/start.rst

 Console based applications are very handy but sometimes you need to have a UI to show.
 In addition, UI-based applications will likely need a back-end to read/write files, communicate over the network, or keep data in a container.

-In this first snippet for widget-based applications we do as little as needed to create a window and show it.
+In this first snippet for widget-based applications, we do as little as needed to create a window and show it.
 A widget without a parent in the Qt world is a window.
 We use the scoped pointer to ensure the widget is deleted when the scoped pointer goes out of scope.
 The application object encapsulates the Qt runtime and with the ``exec()`` call we start the event loop.
-From there on the application reacts only on events triggered by mouse or keyboard or other event providers like networking or file IO.
+From there on the application reacts only to events triggered by mouse or keyboard or other event providers like networking or file IO.
 The application will only exit when the event loop is exited.
 This is done by calling ``quit()`` on the application or by closing the window.

 When you run the code you will see a window with the size of 240 x 120 pixel.
 That's all.